Phase 1

 What is the approach to the teaching of Early Mathematics?

 We believe that it is fundemental that children gain a secure grasp of number, shape and problem solving from an early age.
-All children in Phase One take part in daily Maths learning following the Mathematics Mastery approach.
+Children in Northgate take part in daily Maths learning following the Mathematics Mastery approach.
 During these lessons, the children will take part in a variety of learning methods, such as teacher lead activities, independent activities and learning through play involving maths, for example a shop role play.

 Throughout the day staff members are making regular assessments of how the children are learning and developing.
 Some of these assessments are recorded through photographs using Tapestry, which all parents have a log in to, so they can enjoy seeing their child’s achievements too.